- News & events

 When do classes start?
 When is tuition due?

 Key dates are available on the academic dates page.
 Select the appropriate term to view your important deadlines.

 If you have questions or want guidance on course selection, reach out to SFU’s Admissions advisors to book an appointment.

 How do I register for Welcome Day (orientation)?

 You don't need to pre-register for Welcome Day.
 Bring your 9-digit student number and let them know at check in that you are from the Faculty of Health Sciences when you check in in the morning.
 To see when your Welcome Day is, check out the new undergraduates page.

 Can I change my program?

-Program changes are subject to deadline.
-The same process is used for changing program or declaring your major.
+Please note that the same process is used for changing programs or declaring your major.